Parc Nou (Barcelona Metro)

-Parc Nou is a Barcelona Metro station, located in the El Prat de Llobregat municipality, in the Metropolitan area of Barcelona.
+Parc Nou (/ca/) is a Barcelona Metro station, located in the El Prat de Llobregat municipality, in the Metropolitan area of Barcelona.
 The station is served by line L9.

 The station is located underneath the Carrer Riu Llobregat.
 There are two entrances on the same street, which serve an underground ticket hall.
 The two 120 m long side platforms are at a lower level.

 The station was opened in 2016, when line L9 was extended from Zona Universitaria station to Aeroport T1 station.